acloudfan/Amazon-RDS-Aurora-Postgres-v1/global/README.md

 2. Create the VPC in the secondary region using CloudFormation
 --------------------------------------------------------------
-* Open up the CloudFormation consol
+* Open up the CloudFormation console
 *
 Template: vpc/cluster-vpc-2-az.yml
 Stack name: rdsa-vpc